 I was troubled to find that Gary North is educating children right now.
 He laid low for a while after the world didn’t blow up, and now he’s the main contributor to Ron Paul’s homeschool curriculum.
 Another generation is at risk.

 Why Write This

 I started out researching Christian Reconstructionism because I wanted to understand why this happened to me.
 It was only one man who wanted to take God’s law into his own hands, but there were others who shared his foundational beliefs.
-It was these people, who hung on Gary North’s word, who turned their backs on me when it happened.
+It was these people, who hung on Gary North’s word, who turned their backs on me when it happened and enabled my stalker.

 It wasn’t only Christian Reconstructionism and Gary North that led to this.
-Mental illness, faith healing, and hyper-complementarianism played a detrimental role as well, but advocating Old Testament law appears to have presented the real opportunity for life-threatening danger.
+Untreated severe mental illness, a reliance on faith healing over mental health treatments, and hyper-complementarianism played a detrimental role as well, but advocating Old Testament law appears to have presented the real opportunity for life-threatening danger.

 As I dug into this, I realized this wasn’t a one-time event.
 There will always be something to panic about, something that men like Gary North can latch onto to promote Christian Reconstructionism.

 There is room for disagreement when it comes to theology.
 There is room for misunderstanding or not completely understanding some theological point.
-But, there is no room for prostelyzing and spreading bad theology to others.
+But, there is no room for proselytizing and spreading dangerous theology to others.
 There is no room for not fully grasping the implications of your new theological discovery.

 Bad theology is dangerous.